-"Did your Seller even see my Buyer's offer?
-Duties to Clients and Customers - Article 1
+2. "Did your Seller even see my Buyer's offer?

+Duties to Clients and Customers - Article 1 Standard of Practice 1-7

 Article 1: "When representing a buyer, seller, landlord, tenant, or other client as an agent, REALTORS® pledge themselves to protect and promote the interests of their client.
 This obligation to the client is primary, but it does not relieve REALTORS® of their obligation to treat all parties honestly.
 When serving a buyer, seller, landlord, tenant or other party in a non-agency capacity, REALTORS® remain obligated to treat all parties honestly."